Cheat Sheet / 60s read|Updated 24 Jun 2026

 Does technical debt get worse over time?+

 Yes.
-CAST CRASH Reports document 15-25% annual compound growth on untouched debt.
+Tech-debt cost models commonly assume 15-25% annual compounding on untouched debt, the interest-rate analogy popularised by Ward Cunningham and Steve McConnell.
 A $400K drag in year one becomes over $1M by year five.
 Workarounds layer on workarounds, dependencies drift, tribal knowledge evaporates.

 How do you calculate tech debt cost?+